shrikargs7-cloud/medpass-AI/README.md

 ---
 ## 📖 Overview

 **MedPass AI** is a comprehensive, modern healthcare workflow platform designed to bridge the gap between hospitals, insurers, and patients.
-It automates insurance approvals, analyzes hospital discharge blockers in real-time, and strictly adjudicates claims without hallucination.
+It automates insurance approvals, analyzes hospital discharge blockers in real-time, and strictly adjudicates claims without hallucination, avoiding existing manual verification processes and speeding up evaluation, approvals and clarity for the stake holders.

 In addition to operational workflows, the platform includes **Trace Commons**—an isolated, strictly-governed database engine that converts live hospital data into 100% anonymous, highly-monetizable operational datasets for researchers and underwriters, fully compliant with the DPDP Act 2023.